compojoom/refire/README.md

 }
 ```

+### FirebaseLogin

+TODO

+### FirebaseOAuth

+TODO

 ## Data shape

 All returned values are wrapped in `{key, value}` shaped object for easier consumption.
 Primitives and Objects could be returned as they are, but then consumption of Array elements would be different, it's easier to have uniform way to access keys and values.
 I'm also not a big fan of `.key` and `.value` used in [ReactFire](https://github.com/firebase/reactfire).

 ```javascript
 // Primitives